 This question highlights the idea that we don’t often talk about subcategories of reading.
 As far as the English language is concerned, all reading is described using the same verb “to read.”
 That verb is insufficient to describe the different types of reading you might do and the distinct goals you may have while you read.

 Just like particular forms of exercise are appropriate for specific contexts, the type of reading you do likely depends on your desired use for the information that you plan to decipher.
-From that perspective, I define and categorize at least four different types of reading that I do on a daily basis.
+From that perspective, I define and categorize at least six different types of reading that I do on a daily basis.
 I hope you find these categories useful as you build and refine your own reading systems to accelerate your learning.

 TYPE 1: TRANSACTIONAL READING